everysportmediagroup/everysport-api-documentation/basics/formats_and_terms.md

 * gameNumber - Number for this game in the serie of sub games
 * visitingTeam - a Team object in small format
 * homeTeam - a Team object in small format
-* visitingTeamPlayer - a Player object in small format
+* visitingTeamPlayer - optional, a Player object in small format
-* homeTeamPlayer - a Player object in small format
+* homeTeamPlayer - optional, a Player object in small format
 * scores - Period scores from the game for both teams, Array of objects with homeTeamScore and visitingTeamScore properties.

 ## Team Stats object format